-Flow charts have not been verified.
+• Flow charts have not been verified.

-Development of the Preventive Controls Program
+Development of the HACCP Plan

-7.02.01: Has a documented hazard analysis for the processes been conducted, showing the various types of hazards, their likelihood of occurrence, their associated severity and their control measures?
+6.02.01: Has a documented hazard analysis for the processes been conducted, showing the various types of hazards, their likelihood of occurrence, their associated severity and their control measures?
+A ZERO POINT (NON-COMPLIANCE) DOWNSCORE IN THIS QUESTION RESULTS IN AUTOMATIC FAILURE OF THIS AUDIT.

-Total compliance (15 points): A hazard analysis identifies and evaluates hazards, and determines if control measures are in place to prevent, eliminate or reduce the food safety hazard to an acceptable level.
+Total compliance (15 points): A hazard analysis identifies and evaluates hazards and determines if control measures are in place to prevent, eliminate or reduce the food safety hazard to an acceptable level.
 There should be a detailed, documented hazard analysis for each process flow in order to prove that a proper hazard analysis was conducted.
 Note, if there are errors in the process flow, it is likely there will also be errors in the hazard analysis.
-At each step of the process, from raw material receipt and storage, through processing and packing, storage and distribution, the hazard analysis should look at the severity and likelihood of all potential food safety hazards that may be reasonably expected to occur in terms of specific biological, chemical (including radiological), physical, and economically motivated hazards, as well as the control measures for each.
-Preventive controls, such as process, allergens, sanitization, and supply chain should be identified for the identified hazards.
+At each step of the process, from raw material receipt and storage, through processing and packing, storage and distribution the hazard analysis should look at the severity and likelihood of all potential food safety hazards that may be reasonably expected to occur in terms of specific biological, chemical and physical or other issues, as well as the control measures for each.
 Examples of specific biological hazards include Listeria monocytogenes, Salmonella spp., Enterohaemorrhagic E. coli (EHEC), Shiga toxin-producing E. coli (STEC), Cryptosporidium parvum, Cyclospora cayetanensis; chemical hazards include mycotoxins, pesticide residues, sanitation chemicals, lubricants, allergens; physical hazards include stones, metal, glass, and brittle plastic.
 Evaluation should include all ingredients, equipment, processing steps (e.g., receiving, dump tanks, brush bed systems, recycled wash systems including hydro-vacuum coolers, ice injectors, flume washers, etc., single line wash systems, ice manufacturing), and inputs including packaging materials and post-harvest treatments, etc.